uds-lsv/NoisyNER/README.md

 ## Contact Sources & Citations

-For more details, please refer to our publication [LINK TO FOLLOW].
+For more details, please refer to our publication https://arxiv.org/abs/2101.09763 (to appear at AAAI).
 If you have any questions or if you run into any issues, feel free to contact us.

 When you work with this dataset, please consider citing us as